torproject/community/README.md

 To add a new user story, add a new directory with the story's pseudonymous name.
 In that directory two files are required, `portrait.png` and `contents.lr` containing the story text.

 For the portrait, generate one manually from the [CC0](https://creativecommons.org/public-domain/cc0/) [OpenPeeps illustration library](https://www.openpeeps.com/).
+It should be resized to a 220px-sided square.
 A portrait from another story may also be re-used.

 For the story content, the `contents.lr` file should be formatted as follows: